Appearance

 Before you build a client flow:

-GET /v1/inference/models - Choose a model explicitly
+GET /v1/inference/models. - Choose a model explicitly.

-- Check the model's current runtime state
+- Check the model runtime state.

-- Keep your prompt and input image count within the selected model's limits
+- Keep your prompt and input image count within the selected model's limits.

 The model catalog is public.
 Job status requires an inference-enabled API key.

-| State | Meaning |
+| State | Description |

 |---|---|